ayodyadsr/PayloadBase/README.md

 ### About PayloadBase

-PayloadBase is a modern payload arsenal for security researchers and bug hunters, focused on real-world exploitation and modern attack surfaces (APIs, GraphQL, mobile, and cloud).
+PayloadBase is a modern payload arsenal for security researchers and bug hunters, focused on modern attack surfaces (APIs, GraphQL, mobile, and cloud).

-Unlike traditional wordlists, PayloadBase emphasizes structured payloads, mutation-driven variations, and context-aware fuzzing sets designed for practical testing scenarios.

 The repository includes categorized payloads for SQL injection, XSS, SSRF, LFI, command injection, GraphQL security testing, IDOR, JWT weaknesses, OAuth flows, hidden parameters, mobile-specific vectors, and WAF bypass techniques.

 This project is maintained by [ayodyadsr](https://github.com/ayodyadsr).